svc333/overview/whats-new/index.md

 New as of: 30 November 2018
 {: #dash}

 With our latest update, you can now view all your platform and infrastructure services from one location.
 When you log in, you can check out the new dashboard right away.
-After you have resources added to your account from the catalog, you can use the resource list to get a full view of your account resources. :
+After you have resources added to your account from the catalog, you can use the resource list to get a full view of your account resources:

 * The dashboard has been redesigned so that you can view a summary your resources, maintenance, status, apps, support, usage, and users.
 * You can find more details about your resources in the resource list.
 You can tag your resources to organize them, or select them to make changes on the details page.